Here are some guidelines to help you decide how many participants will be enough for you to get insights and ensure the analysis is manageable.

 For Treejack and Chalkmark, 50–100 participants per task will give you trustworthy data (the more the better)

-For Treejack and Chalkmark, aiming for 50–100 completed surveys is likely to give you trustworthy data.
+For Treejack and Chalkmark, aiming for 50–100 completed studies is likely to give you trustworthy data.
 From what we've seen, the trends in participant responses should start to come clear with around 50 participants.

 The more participants you recruit from this point, the more confident you can be that the data is representative of your users.